kaliberjs/firebase-queue/docs/guide.md

 `auth.canAddTasks` if application's users can write directly to the queue.
 Similarly, `auth.canProcessTasks` could be `auth.admin === true` if a single trusted server process was used to perform all queue functions.

+Please note that this is an elaborate set of rules.
+You can simplify it to your needs, the one thing that is very important is the `".indexOn": "_state"` part.
+But even if you forget that one, Firebase will likely warn you about it.

 ```json
 {